Christian Lindsay

 Christian Lindsay (fl.
-1580–1620) was a Scottish poet and baker to the king.
+1580–1620) was a Scottish poet and baker to King James VI.

 Career

 In 1586 Christian Lindsay was married to William Murray, who served as Master of the carriage to James VI of Scotland.
 In early modern Scotland married women did not change their surnames.
 Murray's responsibility was the transport of the king and queen's luggage and furnishings by cart as they moved from palace to palace.